entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 ### Moscovian, Middle Pennsylvanian, Carboniferous
 > Westphalian in NW Europe

-> Elliott (2023): Material recovered from Greengairs, Longriggend, Ardenrigg, Dewshill, Calderhead and Greenrigg is of Westphalian age and represents part of the **Scottish Lower Coal Measures Formation (323.2�?315.2 Ma)** (Macgregor et al. 1920; Hinxman et al. 1921; Browne et al. 2011; McLean 2018).
+> Elliott (2023): Material recovered from Greengairs, Longriggend, Ardenrigg, Dewshill, Calderhead and Greenrigg is of Westphalian age and represents part of the **Scottish Lower Coal Measures Formation (323.2â€?315.2â€…Ma)** (Macgregor et al. 1920; Hinxman et al. 1921; Browne et al. 2011; McLean 2018).
 The bulk of this material is skull bones and scales of the coelacanth *Rhabdoderma elegans* and the tetrapodomorphs *Megalichthys pygmaeus*, *Megalichthys hibberti* and *Strepsodus sauroides*.
 It also includes two articulated but incomplete specimens of the new species of Rhizodopsis together with individual bones.

-**Mazon Creek lagerstätte**
+**Mazon Creek lagerstÃ¤tte**
 > Francis Creek shale Member of the Carbondale Formation, late Moscovian
-> This is dated as late Moscovian (Westphalian D; Pfefferkorn, 1979; Heckel and Clayton, 2006) within the Pennsylvanian (�?308�?310 Ma; Gradstein et al., 2012).
+> This is dated as late Moscovian (Westphalian D; Pfefferkorn, 1979; Heckel and Clayton, 2006) within the Pennsylvanian (âˆ?308â€?310 Ma; Gradstein et al., 2012).
 > - Mazon Creek fauna: *Bandringa rayi* (=*Bandringa herdinae*),
 > - Essex biota (marine): *Tullimonstrum gregarium*
 > - Braidwood biota (freshwater): *Illiniichthys cozarti*